ambersariya/katas/merchants-guide-to-galaxy/README.md

 # Merchant's Guide to Galaxy

 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's population with 0.01% of the wealth.

-Luckily, with the scant sum of money that is left in your account, you are able to afford to rent a spaceship, leave earth, and fly all over the galaxy to sell common metals and dirt (which apparently is worth a lot) .Buying and selling over the galaxy requires you to convert numbers and units, and you decided to write a program to help you.
+Luckily, with the scant sum of money that is left in your account, you are able to afford to rent a spaceship, leave earth, and fly all over the galaxy to sell common metals and dirt (which apparently is worth a lot).

+Buying and selling over the galaxy requires you to convert numbers and units, and you decided to write a program to help you.

 The numbers used for intergalactic transactions follows similar convention to the roman numerals and you have